-Systems of local self-government differ from each other in regard to their constitution, in regard; for instance, to the strength or proportion of the elective element and the degree of supervision or control reserved to superior authorities.
-Local self-government is opposed to central or centralised government.
+or centralised government.
 The policy of the rulers is gradually to decentralise Government or to extend local self-government.
 But in this as in other matters they guide themselves by no theoretical principles, but study the lessons of experience and proceed cautiously.
-The recent Decentralisation Commission presided over by Mr. C. E. H. Hobhouse, M.P., has made large recommendations for further decentralisation, and legislative effect may soon be given to many of these recommendations.
+The Decentralisation Commission presided over by Mr. C. E. H. Hobhouse, M.P., had made large recommendations for further decentralisation, and legislative effect has already been given to many of these recommendations.